2010 Supercheap Auto Bathurst 1000

 The 2010 Supercheap Auto Bathurst 1000 was a motor race for V8 Supercars.
 The race, which was held on Sunday, 10 October 2010 at the Mount Panorama Circuit just outside Bathurst, New South Wales, Australia was Race 18 of the 2010 V8 Supercar Championship Series.
 It was the fourteenth running of the Australian 1000 race, first held after the organisational split over the Bathurst 1000 that occurred in 1997.
 It was also the 53rd race for which the lineage can be traced back to the 1960 Armstrong 500 held at Phillip Island.

 Entry list

 31 cars were entered in the race – 20 Holden Commodores and 11 Ford Falcons.
 Along with the 29 regular season entries, there were two 'wildcards' from the Development Series that were contesting both endurance races – one from MW Motorsport and the other from Greg Murphy Racing.
 Three drivers made their 'Great Race' debuts – James Moffat, Ant Pedersen and Geoff Emery.
-Multiple drivers made their last Bathurst 1000 starts – Jason Richards, Glenn Seton, Tony Ricciardello, Damien Assaillit and Mark Noske.
+Multiple drivers made their last Bathurst 1000 starts – Jason Richards, Glenn Seton, Tony Ricciardello, Damian Assaillit and Mark Noske.